What are Hammer Toes?

 Do we perform Hammer Toes Surgery?

-Yes, hammer toe surgery is preformed in-office.
-Dr. David C Scherer, D.P.M utilizes the Minimal Incision Technique.
-This technique allows the doctor to preform the surgery in office.
+Yes, hammer toe surgery is performed in-office.
+Dr. David C Scherer, D.P.M. utilizes the Minimal Incision Technique.
+This technique allows the doctor to perform the surgery in the office.
 Please call in for a free consultation.

 What is the Minimal Incision Technique?

 The Minimal Incision Surgical Technique does not require pins, metal rods, screws, or plaster.
 Surgery is performed in-office and does not require any hospitalization.
-Dr. Scherer, D.P.M., P.A. may use one stick to close the surgical area, but this may vary from case to case.
+Dr. Scherer, D.P.M., P.A. may use one stich to close the surgical area, but this may vary from case to case.
 We use a local anesthetic so that the patient is awake throughout the entire procedure.
 The surgery may take 1-3 hours to perform.